From the

 Longcliffe Quarries's CDE waste-recycling washing plant Longcliffe Quarries's CDE waste-recycling washing plant

-AS the rate of global resource extraction continues to accelerate, finite natural materials continue to deplete, and barriers to gain approval for new mineral extraction sites mount, CDE are calling for materials producers to reappraise their waste streams to get more value from their operations.
+AS the rate of global resource extraction continues to accelerate, finite natural materials continue to deplete, and barriers to gaining approval for new mineral extraction sites mount, CDE are calling for materials producers to reappraise their waste streams to get more value from their operations.

 Sand and aggregates are among the most important resources for everyday life.
 They are needed for the construction of new buildings, roads, and pathways.
 Mineral products are indispensable resources for modern living, yet they are finite and require careful resource management.